Robot Patent

-When the Robot was ended, the landlords had no interest in keeping peasantry to the soil.
+When the Robot Patent was ended, the landlords had no interest in keeping peasantry to the soil.
 The smaller peasants sold their land and moved into the cities.
 The larger landlords could now run their great estates more economically.
 However the small gentry were ruined; they could not run estates even with the robot compensation as it was far too little, in contrast with Hungarian nobles who owned mills, paper factories, and coal mines, all gained by the much larger compensation paid to them.